saschawo/cOWIDplusViewer/README.md

-# cOWIDplusViewer
+# cOWIDplus Viewer
-R Code for the cOWIDplus Viewer
+R Code for the English version of the cOWIDplus Viewer